Mar 3, 2026

 Use areas to group tables.
 Annotate your schema.
 Export images or share it with your team.

 ChartDB helps you go from chaos to clarity in minutes.
 And if you’re onboarding someone new, there’s nothing better than giving them a diagram instead of a data dump.
+If you’re a data analyst, engineer, or product owner, this makes understanding your schema much easier.

 Conclusion

 That broken report I mentioned earlier?
 It took days to untangle.
 But once we sat down and re-modeled the data from scratch, everything changed.
 Queries got faster.
 Reports lined up.
 The team stopped arguing over which column was the right one.
+Plus, we also have a set of free SQL tools you can use to experiment with schemas and queries.

 If there’s one takeaway, it’s this: